bolek42/bolek42.github.io/ctf/2017-GoogleCTF/inst_prof/README.md

 ## Exploit
 The binary already contains lots of nice gadgets, such as alloc_page, read_n and make_page executable.
-First we have to leak the address of the old Page and of course the binary base address for the ROP gadgets.
+First, we have to leak the address of the old Page and of course the binary base address for the ROP gadgets.

 ```python
 execute("pop r15; push r15")